 - Multi-currency, 40+ payment options, real-time shipping calculation, support for 50 languages

-- 100% secure: Ecwid is a PCI DSS validated Level 1 Service Provider
+- 100% secure: Ecwid is a PCI compliant, DSS validated Level 1 Service Provider

 Easy Digital Downloads for sure deserves a spot in the top-3.
-This is a well-thought-out niche product, installed by 60K+ users to create a convenient environment for selling their digital products.
+This is a well-thought-out niche product, installed by 60K+ users to create an online store for offering their digital products.
 Software, documents, photos, ebooks, songs, graphics, you name it.
 This is a free full-featured eCommerce plugin, but the marketplace of extensions (starting from $19.00) is the place where you’re very likely to spend at least a couple of hundred dollars.

 Easy Digital Downloads Summary